Check out the uselessd project for a saner systemd base.

 Not necessarily a positive one, either.
 One that is vehemently postmodern, monolithic, heavily desktop-oriented, choice-limiting, isolationist,

-reinvents the flat tire, and is just anti-Unix in general.
+reinvents the flat tire, and just a huge anti-pattern in general.
 If your goal is to pander to the lowest common denominator, so be it.
 We will look for

 - 12. systemd doesn't even know what the fuck it